blin17/muse_assignment/README.md

 # Daily Muse Coding Assignment
 Scrapes Muse API's jobs endpoint and answers 'How many jobs with the location "New York City Metro Area" were published from September 1st to 30th 2016?'

+**Requirements**
+- Python 2.7
+- MYSQL 5.7.11

 **Usage**
+1. Edit script to include paramters for your own db connection

-Run script with following args:
+2. Run script with following args:

   ```bash
   $ python main.py --pages=99